Tutorial: Manage app groups with the Azure portal

 This content applies to Windows Virtual Desktop with Azure Resource Manager Windows Virtual Desktop objects.
 If you're using Windows Virtual Desktop (classic) without Azure Resource Manager objects, see this article.

-The default app group created for a new Windows Virtual Desktop Preview host pool also publishes the full desktop.
+The default app group created for a new Windows Virtual Desktop host pool also publishes the full desktop.
 In addition, you can create one or more RemoteApp application groups for the host pool.
 Follow this tutorial to create a RemoteApp app group and publish individual Start menu apps.

 In this tutorial, learn how to: